 The communication studies major is designed for students who wish to pursue careers in any professional setting requiring proficiency in and understanding of communication.
-These careers include, but are not limited to, Advertising Executive, Public Relations Officer, Magazine Editor, Art/Curator, Administrator, Human Resources Specialist, Journalist, Lawyer, Fashion/ Retail Manager, Sales Associate, Sports Announcer, News Anchor, Weather Reporter, College Student Personnel, Teacher, Political Analyst and Campaign Director, Press Secretary, Television News Director and Nonprofit Organization Director.
+These careers include, but are not limited to, advertising executive, public relations officer, magazine editor, art/curator, administrator, human resources specialist, journalist, lawyer, fashion/retail manager, sales associate, sports announcer, news anchor, weather reporter, college student personnel, teacher, political analyst and campaign director, press secretary, television news director, and nonprofit organization director.
 All students follow a common core curriculum distributed over their four-year course of study.
-They also choose one of three emphases: Communication and Social Influence, Electronic Media Studies, or Public Relations/Journalism for a total of forty two to forty-eight credit hours.
-As part of their coursework, students participate regularly and actively in experiential learning including writing for the campus newspaper, producing programming for campus television, creating and presenting scholarly work at academic conferences, engage in service learning, internships, and leadership opportunities.
+They also choose one of four emphases: Communication and Social Influence, Electronic Media Studies, Public Relations, or Convergent Journalism for a total of forty-two credit hours.
+As part of their coursework, students participate regularly and actively in experiential learning including writing for the campus newspaper, producing programming for campus television, creating and presenting scholarly work at academic conferences, and engage in service learning, internships, and leadership opportunities.

-COMMUNICATION STUDIES MAJOR - COMMUNICATION AND SOCIAL INFLUENCE EMPHASIS
+COMMUNICATION STUDIES MAJOR-COMMUNICATION AND SOCIAL INFLUENCE EMPHASIS

 Students selecting this emphasis are usually planning to enter careers where communication skills are essential, such as human resource manager, college admissions and enrollment specialist, sales associate, politician/political consultant, press secretary, art curator/administrator, fashion/retail merchandiser, lawyer, or teacher.
 Students will learn the theory and practice of effective communication by oral, written, and electronic means, with an emphasis on critical and analytical thought.
-Student work will be presented orally, electronically, in research papers, and special projects
+Student work will be presented orally, electronically, in research papers, and special projects.